 Fire up your grill to whip up this Iraqi grilled chicken recipe!
 Tender chicken is coated in a homemade Middle Eastern-inspired spice rub, then grilled for charred and delicious results.
 It’s the ultimate barbecue dish!

-I originally published this recipe on my sister site, Kevin is Cooking, back in 2014, after finding it in an article on Saveur.com.
-It was shared by an American soldier who tasted (and subsequently craved) the grilled chicken quarters while stationed in Iraq.
+I originally published this recipe on my sister site, Kevin is Cooking, back in 2014, after reading about it in an article on Saveur.com.
+It was shared by an American soldier who tasted (and subsequently craved) the grilled chicken while stationed in Iraq.